wangkobe88/Mercury/README.md

-Mercury£ºRecommendation Engine Sandbox Using Movielens Dataset
+Mercury: Recommendation Engine Sandbox Using Movielens Dataset
 =====================

-This is a sandbox system for recommendation engine.It use the 100K MovieLens Dataset.
+This is a sandbox system for recommendation engine using the 100K MovieLens Dataset.

 It implement the classics recommendation algorithm,such as:

-(1)User Based Collaborative Filtering;
+(1) User Based Collaborative Filtering;
-(2)Item Based Collaborative Filtering;
+(2) Item Based Collaborative Filtering;
-(3)Personal Content Based Recommendation Algorithm;
+(3) Personal Content Based Recommendation Algorithm;
-(4)FunkSVD,BiasSVD.
+(4) FunkSVD,BiasSVD.

 I use several methods to improve the effectiveness of User Based Collaborative Filtering:

-(1)Clustering the items using Kmeans and EM;
+(1) Clustering the items using Kmeans and EM;
-(2)Using different similarity calculation method,such as Cosine,Pearson Correlation Similarity,Euclidean distance;
+(2) Using different similarity calculation method,such as Cosine,Pearson Correlation Similarity,Euclidean distance;
-(3)Using matrix dimensionality reduction method such as PCA/ICA;
+(3) Using matrix dimensionality reduction method such as PCA/ICA;

 I am adding more and more algorithm and optimization.